 This past will never leave me and I wait for my time to come when I will be with the spirits and my husband, who had fought so bravely on that fateful day against an enemy so cowardly and strong.
 The firewood is weighing heavily now as I enter the camp and I smile at the last of the Lumbee tribe survivors.

-(Over 15 years after my regression session, my cousin found out that we did have a great, great grandfather married to a squaw of the Lumbee tribe.)
+(Over 15 years after my regression session, my cousin found out that we did have a great, great grandfather married to a woman of the Lumbee tribe.)

 My feet hit the icy floor, as I swing them over the bed’s edge, the cold chills my body very quickly even though I try to dress as fast as I can.
 Mother is already gone from the little attic room we call home.
 Tying my long hair into a bun, I walk quietly and swiftly down the long back stair case.
 The warmth and noise hits me as I enter the kitchen, cook’s voice shouting orders, the pan’s being filled with water, eggs being boiled and bread being cut.
 Cook is a hard task master so I run straight to the scullery cupboard to collect my brush and bucket.
 Quiet as a mouse I walk into the great rooms upstairs and start cleaning out the fire grates, laying out new kindling and on to the next one.
 I must be careful to be swift and unnoticed by the Lord and Lady, their graciousness to let my Mother stay after the disgrace of my coming; it must never be forgotten or taken for granted.
 Being our Lady’s favorite hand maiden had made all the difference to my Mother staying or being thrown out, once her pregnancy was discovered.
 I was put to work as soon as I could be taught to polish the silver ware, sitting at the servants table hour after hour.
 Our precious day off once a month was time for Mother to show me the outside world and let me play in the huge grounds and gardens.